JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 Landing gears are deployed when a craft in is the hangar.
 When the s-foils are closed in space, the landing gears are not deployed.

 To open or close s-foils, use the V key.
 To deploy or retract landing gears, use the Ctrl+L key.

+Suppose that the mission is "[MissionDir]\[Mission].tie".

+To override the mission data, create a file named "[MissionDir]\[Mission].txt" or create a section named "[mission_tie]" in "[MissionDir]\[Mission].ini".
+The format is a line per replacement.

+To replace the flight group s-foils state, the format is: "fg", fg number, "close_SFoils", 1.
+To replace the flight group landing gears state, the format is: "fg", fg number, "open_LandingGears", 1.

 *** Credits ***